-- The Internship Proposal Form should be completed by the student and supervisor of the internship site before the student meets with the POL 399 Faculty Coordinator.
-Students do not need to complete the Records & Registration Internship Enrollment form for the Summer 2021 and Fall 2021 semesters.
+- The Internship Proposal Form should be completed by the student and supervisor of the internship site before the student meets with the POL 399 Internship Coordinator.
+Students do not need to complete the Records & Registration Internship Enrollment form for the Fall 2021 semester.
 Please enter a start date on your paperwork that is at least 1 week after you submit into the HSS proposal portal.
 YOUR INTERNSHIP HOURS CANNOT START UNTIL YOU RECEIVE APPROVAL FROM THE DEAN’S OFFICE.

-- The student meets with Faculty Coordinator (Dr. Miriam Lowi, 609-771-2746, firstname.lastname@example.org, SSB 221) to discuss their proposal and obtains signatures on the proposal form before the Add/Drop deadline of the semester.
-(Due to Covid-19, you will be uploading email evidence of approval by your Faculty Coordinator instead of obtaining their signatures.
+- The student meets with Dr. Sarah Chartock, Department Chair and Internship Faculty Coordinator (email@example.com) to discuss their proposal and obtain her signature on the proposal form before the Add/Drop deadline of the semester.
+(Due to Covid-19, you will be uploading email evidence of approval by the Internship Faculty Coordinator instead of obtaining their signature.
 Please submit a screenshot or word document.)